DhruvJ2k4/Happy.me-Chatbot/README.md

 ## 🚀 Overview

-**Happy.me** is a full-stack AI chatbot that leverages real-time webcam-based emotion detection and conversational intelligence to deliver empathetic, multilingual, and context-aware experiences.
+**Happy.me** is a full-stack AI chatbot that leverages real-time webcam-based emotion detection and conversational intelligence to deliver empathetic, and context-aware experiences.
 The chatbot dynamically adjusts its responses based on the user’s detected emotions and provides features such as secure authentication and exportable chat history.

 ---